arkCyber/ManusGPT/README.md

 [Read this guide](https://docs.agpt.co/platform/new_blocks/) to learn how to build your own custom blocks.

-### 💽 AutoGPT Server
+### 💽 ManusGPT Server

-The AutoGPT Server is the powerhouse of our platform This is where your agents run.
+The ManusGPT Server is the powerhouse of our platform This is where your agents run.
 Once deployed, agents can be triggered by external sources and can operate continuously.
 It contains all the essential components that make AutoGPT run smoothly.

    **Source Code:** The core logic that drives our agents and automation processes.